ladybug-tools/spider/gbxml-viewer/r13/gv-sav-save-changes/README.md

 ## Concept

 * Save your editing changes to a file for reuse with next incoming gbXML source file update
-* Save time with gbXML files that are frequently updated
+* Save time with updating gbXML files that are frequently updated by the CAD program that generates the gbXML

 ## Wish list